CreativeCodingLab/NeuroCave/README.md

 # References

-**[1]** - Ye, A. Q., Zhan, L., Conrin, S., GadElKarim, J., Zhang, A., Yang, S., Feusner, J.D., Kumar, A., Ajilore,
-O. and Leow, A. D. (2015).
+**[1]** - Ye, A.Q., Zhan, L., Conrin, S., GadElKarim, J., Zhang, A., Yang, S., Feusner, J.D., Kumar, A., Ajilore, O.A., and Leow, A.D.
+(2015).
 Measuring embeddedness: Hierarchical scale‐dependent information exchange efficiency of the human brain connectome.
 Human Brain Mapping, 36(9): 3653-3665.

-**[2]** - van den Heuvel, M. P., & Sporns, O. (2011).
+**[2]** - van den Heuvel, M.P. and Sporns, O. (2011).
 Rich-club organization of the human connectome.
 The Journal of Neuroscience, 31(44): 15775-15786.

-**[3]** - Conte, G., Ye, A. Q., Forbes, A. G., Ajilore, O., and Leow, A. D. (2015).
+**[3]** - Conte, G., Ye, A.Q., Forbes, A.G., Ajilore, O.A., and Leow, A.D.
+(2015).
 BRAINtrinsic: A virtual reality-compatible tool for exploring intrinsic topologies of the human brain connectome.
 In Y. Guo, K. Friston, A. Faisal, S. Hill, and H. Peng, editors, Brain Informatics and Health, volume 9250 of Lecture Notes in Artificial Intelligence, chapter 7, pages 67–76.
 Springer.

-**[4]** - Allen, Q. Y., Ajilore, O. A., Conte, G., GadElkarim, J., Thomas-Ramos, G., Zhan, L., Yang, S., Kumar, A., Magin, R.L., Forbes, A.G. and Leow, A.D.
+**[4]** - Ye, A.Q., Ajilore, O.A., Conte, G., GadElkarim, J., Thomas-Ramos, G., Zhan, L., Yang, S., Kumar, A., Magin, R.L., Forbes, A.G., and Leow, A.D.
 (2015).
 The intrinsic geometry of the human brain connectome.
 Brain informatics, 2(4), 197-210.